sdleffler/luminance-rs/README.md

 [![docs.rs](https://docs.rs/luminance/badge.svg)](https://docs.rs/luminance/)
 ![License](https://img.shields.io/badge/license-BSD3-blue.svg?style=flat)

-> Important note: currently, luminance is supposed to be used with a nightly compiler.
-This will
-> change soon as the unstable features get stabilized.
-Be patient!

 `luminance` is an effort to make graphics rendering simple and elegant.
 Feel free to dig in the online documentation [here](https://docs.rs/luminance).